OHBA-analysis/osl-workshop-2025-dynamics/README.md

 cd osl-workshop-2025-dynamics
 jupyter notebook
 ```
 5. Follow the instructions and open the notebooks in your browser.
-Then you can running the notebooks.
+Then you can run the notebooks.

 ## Basics of Jupyter Notebooks
 - You can run a cell by clicking on it and pressing `Shift + Enter` or `Ctrl + Enter`.